Insured-Retirement-Institute/Visualizing-Annuity-Income/README.md

 Define description.

-## Get started
-We are currently in the process of standing up [SwaggerHub](https://wwww.swaggerhub.com) to host OpenAPI definitions.
-More to come.

 Please refer to the [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for technical governance of standards, data dictionary, and the code of conduct.

 ## Business Case